clbarnes/catmaid-catnap/README.md

                         assess whether there are skeletons which correctly share labels around their treenodes, but those labelled regions are not contiguous.
+  -l LABEL, --label LABEL
+                        Path to HDF5 dataset containing labels, in the form '{file_path}:{group_path}'.
+Must have compatible
+                        resolution and offset with 'input'.
 ```

 e.g.